Genuine Parts Company: Subsidiaries

 Among Genuine Parts Company's subsidiaries is NAPA Auto Parts; pictured is the exterior of a NAPA Auto Parts shop in the commercial historic district of The Dalles, Oregon, in 2014.

 GPC has two primary business segments: Motion, which focuses on industrial products, and the automotive brand NAPA Auto Parts.

 According to Industrial Distribution, Motion started as a distributor of bearings and industrial supplies, and expanded to offer products related to automation, conveyance, hydraulics, fluid power, and robotics.
 GPC acquired Motion in 1976.
 GPC's electrical products division, EIS Inc., merged with Motion in 2018, before being sold in October 2019.
 Based in Birmingham, Alabama, Motion has approximately 9,000 employees and 170,000 customers as of 2023.

 NAPA Auto Parts was established in 1925.
 Some NAPA Auto Parts stores are owned and operated by GPC, but most are independently owned and operated.
 There were approximately 6,000 NAPA Auto Parts stores in 2020.

 GPC acquired UAP Inc. of Canada in 1998 and the Australian car parts supplier Exego Group in 2013.
 GPC and its four business units acquired nineteen companies in 2016.
 In 2017, GPC acquired a 35 percent stake in industrial distributor Inenco Group, as well as Alliance Automotive Group.
 GPC acquired Kaman Distribution Group (KDG), a provider of industrial solutions such as automation, conveyance, and fluid power, in 2022.

 Former subsidiaries

 In 1975, GPC acquired S.P.
 Richards, which was described by Industrial Distribution as "a distributor of general office products, technology products and accessories, office furniture, JanSan and safety supplies".

-In 2018, GPC announced plans to merge the "workplace essentials distributor" Essendant into S.P.
-Richards, following a spin-off of S.P.
-Richards to become an independent company called Essendant.
+In 2018, GPC announced plans to merge the "workplace essentials distributor" S.P.
+Richards into Essendant, following a spin-off of S.P.
+Richards to become an independent company.
+The combined company would still be called Essendant (formerly United Stationers).
+The deal was never finalized, being rejected by Essendant, which accepted a buyout by Sycamore Partners instead.
 GPC sold S.P.
 Richards through a series of transactions in 2020, starting with the Canada division in January.
 The U.S. operations were sold to an investor group and the Supply Source Enterprise business, which included The Safety Zone and Impact Products operations, were sold to an affiliate of H.I.G.
 Capital.
 GPC continued with Motion and NAPA Auto Parts.